saidulislam/deep-reinforcement-continuous-control/Report.md

 Model architecture:

-- I used Udacity's example code on DDPG.
-I experimented very little with the number of hidden layers and neurons as my training was taking too long and the average score was not improving (less than 1).
-I experimented mostly with hyperparameters.
-The architecture uses 2 fully connected hidden layers with ReLu activation function for both actor and critic.
+- I started with Udacity's example code on DDPG.
+I experimented very little with the number of hidden layers and neurons as my training was taking too long and the average score was not improving (stayed less than 1).
+I experimented mostly with hyperparameters and batch normalization.
+The architecture uses 2 fully connected hidden layers with ReLu activation function for both Actor and Critic.
+Based on some recommendations from other studends, I also used batch normalization in both Actor and Critic

 - Actor
     - Hidden: (input, 128)  - ReLU